Constraint Satisfaction Problems over Finitely Bounded Homogeneous Structures: a Dichotomy between FO and L-hard

 \subsection{Significance and the future work}

-Our main result, Theorem~\ref{thm:main}, is arguably the most general dichotomy theorem when it comes to the scope of structures within Bodirsky-Pinsker conjecture.
+Our main result, Theorem~\ref{thm:main}, is arguably the most general dichotomy theorem concerning structures within the Bodirsky-Pinsker conjecture.
 Indeed, other dichotomies concern either first-order reducts of some simple structures or problems definable in some logics.

-The theorem was obtained by first reproving the analogous result for finite structures and then by generalizing this new proof to infinite structures.
-A similar general idea has been adopted in~\cite{BartoBodorKozikMottetPinsker,BrunarKNP25} in order to provide new loop lemmata over $\omega$-categorical structures: \begin{flushleft} \emph{old proofs for finite structures are not easily generalizable to infinite structure, so what about providing new proofs that can be easier generalized?} \end{flushleft}
+The theorem was obtained by first reproving the analogous result for finite structures and then generalizing the proof to infinite structures.
+A similar general idea has been adopted in~\cite{BartoBodorKozikMottetPinsker,BrunarKNP25} in order to provide new loop lemmata over $\omega$-categorical structures: \begin{flushleft} \emph{old proofs for finite structures are not easily generalizable to infinite structures, so what about providing new proofs that can be more easily generalized?} \end{flushleft}

 This way of thinking brings a new hope for open problems over infinite-domain CSPs.
-We may just need a slightly new proof of Bulatov-Zhuk theorem to be able to generalize it to first-order reducts of finitely bounded homogeneous structures.
-Such a new proof may be of course hard to obtain straightaway but we believe that the methods from this paper may be used to identify both finite and infinite structures of bounded width (solvable by the minimality algorithm) that give rise to CSPs in NL and L. We discuss this possible direction at the end of the paper in Section~\ref{sect:futurework} when our methods are already known.
+We may just need a slightly different proof of the Bulatov-Zhuk theorem to generalize it to first-order reducts of finitely bounded homogeneous structures.
+Such a new proof may be, of course, hard to obtain straightaway, but we believe that the methods from this paper may be used to identify both finite and infinite structures of bounded width (solvable by the minimality algorithm) that give rise to CSPs in NL and L. We discuss this possible direction at the end of the paper in Section~\ref{sect:futurework} when our methods are already known.